aptech/docs/docs/CR-qtyrep.rst

 is the QR decomposition of :math:`X[.,E]`.

 :func:`qtyrep` allows you to control the pivoting.
-For example, suppose that :math:`X` is a data set with a column of ones in the first column.
+For example, suppose that :math:`X` is a dataset with a column of ones in the first column.
 If there are linear dependencies among the columns of :math:`X`, the column of ones for the constant may get pivoted away.
 This column can be forced to be included among the linearly independent columns using *pvt*.